An introduction into intuitive design and developing your own unique style of doll making.

 I originally wrote this course at the beginning of the lockdown in Scotland in March 2020.
 Every lesson was written with the students experience of the pandemic in mind; the isolation, the restriction, the shock of not being able to move and meet and interact as we were used to.
 When writing each lesson I tried to keep in mind just how limited each students resources might be, how small their immediate environment might be, and just how much we could use these experiences as a starting point for connecting with the projects in the course.

 As we ease out of lockdown and emerge into (hopefully) a post-pandemic world, I’ve revised and reworked this course with our new way of life in mind.
 The lessons are the same, but some are presented in a slightly different context to suit where we are now.

-Below is an except from my blog post about how the beginning of lock down was making me rethink my ways of working, and forcing me to hone my ideas for an email course.
-Since then, the course has run four times, and is about to run for the fifth time.
+Below is an excerpt from my blog post about how the beginning of lock down was making me rethink my ways of working, and forcing me to hone my ideas for an email course.
+Since then, the course has run five times, and is about to run for the sixth time.
 Over each run, I have met and worked with some incredible students, from those who had never before used a needle and thread to experienced doll makers and artists.
 It has been a genuine joy and privilege to see their incredible work come to life.
 If you’d like to see previous students work, head over to Instagram and take a look at the hashtags #thepalerookworkshop and #palerookworkshop .

 The following was originally posted in March 2020, at the beginning of lockdown in Scotland.